sunilabrahamindia/sunilabraham/amaa/portal.md

 <div class="bio-note-card" role="region" aria-label="Short biography summary">
   <div class="bio-note-pin" aria-hidden="true">📌</div>
   <p>
-    Rev. A. M. A. Ayrookuzhiel (1933–1996) was a theologian who tried to bring faith closer to the everyday struggles of marginalised communities.
+    <strong>A. M. A. Ayrookuzhiel</strong> (1933–1996) was a theologian who tried to bring faith closer to
+    the everyday struggles of marginalised communities.
 At CISRS in Bangalore he helped shape early Dalit Theology by drawing on stories, fieldwork and local practice rather than abstract theory.
 His writing and teaching continue to influence debates on justice, culture and belief.